-- 1. All joints between lengths of flashing must be fully seamed. - 2.
-Regardless of the seam type, allowances should be made for metal expansion and contraction. - 3.
-With the exception of flashings made with 22-gauge metal (or heavier), only S-lock seams or standing seams are acceptable when connecting lengths of flashing.
-See the standards and tables below. - 4.
-Notwithstanding other standards in this Manual, when metal flashings join at a corner (regardless of the angle), the top face(s) of the flashings must be joined with a standing seam.
+- 1) All joints between lengths of flashing must be fully seamed. - 2) Regardless of the seam type, allowances should be made for metal expansion and contraction. - 3) Sealant applied to S-lock or Standing seams is not a requirement of these Standards, but when it is specified - 1) the sealant must be applied along the full length of the seam. - 2) any sealant that extrudes from the seam during the seaming process must be removed and discarded (see 1.5 Workmanship). - 4) With the exception of flashings made with 22-gauge metal (or heavier), only S-lock seams or standing seams are acceptable when connecting lengths of flashing.
+See the standards and tables below. - 5) Notwithstanding other standards in this Manual, when metal flashings join at a corner (regardless of the angle), the top face(s) of the flashings must be joined with a standing seam. - 6) Flat overlapped seams are acceptable only where - 1) the height of an inside corner is less than 100 mm (4"). - 2) vertical flashings are lapped to fit under counter flashing or equipment flanges. - 7) Standing seams must incorporate clips when the seam is longer than 100 mm (4"), and the clips must be - 1) fabricated from flat metal stock 24-gauge or heavier. - 2) at least 38 mm (1-1/2") wide. - 3) spaced apart from each other no more than 200 mm (8") O.C. - 4) secured with at least 2 acceptable low-profile flat head screws. - 8) S-locked seams must be secured through flashing tab (leaf) with at least one (1) acceptable low-profile flat head screw when the seam is longer than 100 mm (4"), but fasteners must not be spaced more than 200 mm (8") O.C. - 9) Flat butt seams are permissible only for cap flashings, when the flashing is fabricated from steel or aluminum ranging in thickness from 22 to 18 Gauge (the same applies to the equivalents for copper and zinc sheet material, by gauge or weight).
+A hooked-hem edge the flashing is required: - 1) Each seam must be supported by a saddle that is - 1) manufactured from the same material as the flashing. - 2) formed to match the profile of the cap flashing. - 3) fabricated with a hook along the front face. - 4) secured to the parapet with screws.

-- 5. Flat overlapped seams are acceptable only where - 1. the height of an inside corner is less than 100 mm (4"). - 2. vertical flashings are lapped to fit under counter flashing or equipment flanges. - 6.
-Standing seams must incorporate clips when the seam is longer than 100 mm (4"), and the clips must be - 1. fabricated from flat metal stock 24-gauge or heavier. - 2. at least 38 mm (1-1/2") wide. - 3. spaced apart from each other no more than 200 mm (8") O.C. - 4. secured with at least 2 acceptable low-profile flat head screws. - 7.
-S-locked seams must be secured through flashing tab (leaf) with at least one (1) acceptable low-profile flat head screw when the seam is longer than 100 mm (4"), but fasteners must not be spaced more than 200 mm (8") O.C. - 8.
-Flat butt seams are permissible only for cap flashings, when the flashing is fabricated from metal equal to or heavier than 22 Gauge.
-Raw edges are permitted, but a flat hemmed edge is recommended for safety and aesthetics.
-Each seam must be supported by a saddle that is - 1. fabricated of the same profile and material as the flashing. - 2. secured to the parapet. - 3. installed to underlap the butt joint by at least 100 mm (4") on either side. - 4. seated in two parallel beads of un-tooled sealant or butyl tape, which must be applied between the saddle and flashing on either side of the butt joint, for all three faces of the cap flashing.
-Secure the cap flashing to the outside and inside faces of the parapet as detailed in 13.3.2 Attachment. - 9.
-Notwithstanding the foregoing, refer to the standards in Table 13.1 and Table 13.2 (13.1.2 Design) for seams, metal gauge and flashing length requirements applicable to metal cap (coping) flashings.
+- 5) installed to underlap the butt joint by at least 100 mm (4") on either side. - 6) seated in two parallel beads of un-tooled sealant or butyl tape, which must be applied between the saddle and flashing, on either side of the butt joint, to all three adjoining faces. - 7) secured to the cap flashing along both faces of the parapet (see 13.3.3 Securement). - 2) When cap flashings span widths greater than 300 mm (12"), the cap flashing must be riveted to the saddle to ensure adequate securement, and the rivets must be no further apart than 200 mm (8"). - 3) When the specified cap flashing material is thicker or heavier than 18 Gauge steel or aluminum, the seam and securement design must be submitted to the Guarantor for review prior to tender.
+This review requirement also applies to copper and zinc flashings that exceed the permissible weight or gauge range. - 10) Notwithstanding the foregoing, refer to the standards in Table 13.1 and Table 13.2 (13.1.2 Design) for seams, metal gauge and flashing length requirements applicable to metal cap (coping) flashings.

-13.3.4 Cap, Counter and Base Flashings
+13.3.5 Cap, Counter and Base Flashings